dbissell6/Shadow_Stone/RedBook/2-Enumeration/389 - LDAP.md

 * LDAP Trust Relationships: In larger environments, LDAP may involve trust relationships between multiple directories or domains.
 Penetration testers analyze the trust relationships in place, including cross-domain authentication and trust configurations, to identify potential security weaknesses or misconfigurations that could lead to unauthorized access or information leakage.

+Microsoft Active Directory (AD) is based on the LDAP

 ## ldapsearch

 ```